 Bonus Activity: Go find a turtle!

 Take a hike with your family and see if you can find a turtle.
 They live in most ponds and are active in spring, summer, and fall!
-If you live in Greenwich, I know for a certainty that they live in the pond at Binney Park.
+If you live in Greenwich, I know for certain that they live in the pond at Binney Park.